ethersphere/SWIPs/SWIPs/swip-honey_to_money.md

 If there appears to be a problem with such imbalances, we see a possible solution: as nobody benefits from price imbalances, both the sender and the receiver of a payment are incentivized to apply a price which is not per their clock, but per the clock of the counterparty when they expect the counterparty to query or have queried the oracle.
 To assist in this, a payload might be sent with the transaction, specifying the clock with which the oracle price was applied.

 #### Temporary hard-forks
 An on-chain oracle *might* give a different answer to two nodes when queried at the same time if there exists a (temporary) fork in the blockchain.
-If a disbalance due to such forks become common and cause the disconnect threshold to be reached for a significant number of nodes, we may put up additional requirements.
-For example at minimum 12 blocks confirmations.
+If a disbalance due to such forks becomes common and causes the disconnect threshold to be reached for a significant number of nodes, we may put up additional requirements.
+For example, a minimum of 12 blocks for confirmations.

 ## Backwards Compatibility
 <!--All SWIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The SWIP must explain how the author proposes to deal with these incompatibilities.
 SWIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->